UMCarpentries/intro-curriculum-r/paper/paper.md

 While the official Software Carpentry curriculum is well-thought-out and comprehensive, we found that it contains too much content for  a two-day workshop.
 We also felt that the independent nature of the lessons left learners confused about how to integrate the newly acquired programming skills in their own work.
-We developed a new curriculum  (https://umcarpentries.org/intro-curriculum-r/) in response that aims to teach novices how to implement reproducible research principles in in their data analytic practice.
+Thus, we developed a new curriculum (https://umcarpentries.org/intro-curriculum-r/) that aims to teach novices how to implement reproducible research principles in in their own data analysis.
 To emphasize the iterative nature of coding and data analysis we integrated live coding lessons with individual-level and group-based practice exercises.
-Finally, our new curriculum serves as a succinct resource material that learners can reference both during and after the workshop.
-It also lowers the entry barrier for new instructors as they do not have to develop their own teaching materials or sift through extensive content.
+Our new curriculum also serves as a succinct resource material that learners can reference both during and after the workshop.
+Moreover, it lowers the entry barrier for new instructors as they do not have to develop their own teaching materials or sift through extensive content.
-We developed this curriculum during a two-day sprint, successfully used the curriculum to host a two-day virtual workshop with almost 40 participants, and updated the material based on instructor and learner feedback.
+We developed this curriculum during a two-day sprint, successfully used it to host a two-day virtual workshop with almost 40 participants, and updated the material based on instructor and learner feedback.
 We hope that our new curriculum will prove useful to future instructors interested in teaching workshops with similar learning objectives.

 # Statement of Need

-Since 2015 until recently, the University of Michigan instance of The Carpentries taught workshops using a curriculum originally created by The Carpentries organization.
+For the past five years, the University of Michigan instance of The Carpentries taught workshops using versions of curriculum originally created by The Carpentries organization.
 In that time, our instructors found several advantages and disadvantages to using the original Software Carpentry curriculum.
-Some of the advantages were that any programming language lesson (e.g., R or Python) could be paired with lessons on the Unix shell or version control, that lessons had been refined by many contributors over the years  and taught at workshops around the world, and that the instructional design demonstrated good pedagogy for teaching data science practitioners at the beginners level.
+Some of the advantages were that any programming language lesson (e.g., R or Python) could be paired with lessons on the Unix shell and version control, lessons had been refined by many contributors over the years and taught at workshops around the world, and the instructional design demonstrated good pedagogy for teaching novice data science practitioners.
-However, The Carpentries material was designed more as a reference material rather than a lesson plan.
-There was too much content for the time available during a two-day workshop.
+However, The Carpentries material was designed more as a reference material rather than a lesson plan, and thus there was too much content for the time available during a two-day workshop.
-As a result, workshops taught with this material were inconsistent  depending on who was teaching, while new instructors faced an overwhelming amount of work to prepare for their first workshop.
+As a result, workshops taught with this material were inconsistent  depending on who was teaching, and new instructors faced an overwhelming amount of work to prepare for their first workshop.
 Furthermore, the modular nature of the curriculum meant that each lesson was independent